Security and Reliability

 Security and reliability are not one-time setup tasks.
 They require maintenance because systems change.
 New tools are added.
 Vendors update APIs.
 Team members join and leave.
 Data requirements evolve.
 Traffic patterns shift.
 Threats change.

-A reliable technical environment should include regular reviews of access permissions, backup health, monitoring coverage, credential usage, data protection rules, and incident history.
+A reliable technical environment should include regular reviews of access permissions, backup health, monitoring coverage, credential usage, data protection rules, vendor dependencies, incident history, and recovery readiness.

 This does not mean every organization needs an enterprise-level security operation.
 It means every technical solution should have safeguards appropriate to its risk, scale, and business importance.